Portable Television, "TV-8-301", 1959

 Why is this in our collection?

-Sony Corporation was formed in 1945 in Tokyo as a radio-repair shop, and today manufactures an array of technological goods to great success.
+Sony began in Tokyo in 1945 as a radio-repair shop.
 In the 1950s, it developed a reputation for transistor technology, which it used in portable radios.
-In 1959, the company adapted that technology to the television set, and the resulting product was the TV-8-301.
+In 1959, the company adapted that technology to the television set and the resulting product was the TV-8-301.
 Launched in May 1960—the same year Sony Corporation of America was established—it caused a monumental shift in Sony’s product line, and was a game-changer for both the company and the industry.
-The TV-8-301 marks many important moments in television history: It is the world’s first fully transistorized television set.
-It is the first direct-view... more
+The TV-8-301 marks many important moments in television history.
+It was the world’s first fully transistorized television set.
+It was also the first direct-view transistor TV and the first Japanese TV to be sold in the United States.
+The set reflects... more